arbor-sim/arbor/doc/tutorial/single_cell_detailed.rst

 The probes
 ^^^^^^^^^^

-The model itself is ready for simulation.
-Except that the only output we would be able to measure at this point is the spikes from the threshold detectors placed in the decor.
+The model itself is ready for simulation, except that the only output we would be able to measure at this point is the spikes from the threshold detectors placed in the decor.